 As a result of this energy and engagement, measure installation rates increase, resource usage declines faster than the stock market in a struggling economy, and utility customer satisfaction flourishes.
 That’s the power of education.

 However it can’t be just any level of education.
 Without smart, captivating education tactics, the energy savings simply won’t be there.
 So it stands to reason that successful programs come from implementers who can ensure engaging education methods that result in outstanding program participation.

 So while the answer may not be what you expected– in short, the heart of great energy education programs is the participants themselves.
 (Tweet it!)
 Class dismissed.

 Do you know what you should be looking for from your education program implementer?
 Want to learn more about the impact of education in participation?
 Contact us to schedule an informational meeting.

 Kristi Longballa sets a high bar for herself and all those around her, and it is evident through the consistent quality of all she touches.
-As Marketing Department team leader, Longballa creates marketing strategies for customized client-focused efficiency education programs.
+As Marketing Manager, Longballa creates marketing strategies for customized client-focused efficiency education programs.
 She also facilitates creative staff needs and is always improving design processes.
 Longballa holds a bachelor of arts in journalism with an emphasis in advertising and public relations from the University of Nevada-Reno.